Nirjala Bhima Ekadashi

 Takes Place on Jyestha Shukla Ekadashi Annually

 Bhima, once asked his grandfather and the great sage Srila Vyasadeva, if it is possible to return to the spiritual world without having observed all the rules and regulations of the Ekadashi fasts.
-The story of the fast is told by a dialouge bewtween them.
+The story of the fast is told by a dialogue between them.

-Srila Vyasadeva: Oh king, you have heard from me about the various kinds of occupational duties, such as elaborate Vedic ceremonies and pujas.
+Oh king, you have heard from me about the various kinds of occupational duties, such as elaborate Vedic ceremonies and pujas.
 In the Kali-yuga, however, no one will be able to observe all these occupational & functional duties properly.
-I shall therefore tell you how, at practically no expense, one can endure some small austerity and achieve the greatest benefit and resultant happiness.
-The essence of what is written in the Vedic literatures known as the Puranas is that one should not eat on either the dark or light fortnight Ekadashi?s.“ As stated in Srimad Bhagavatam (Mahabhagavat Puranam) 12:13:12 and 15.)
+I shall, therefore, tell you how, at practically no expense, one can endure some small austerity and achieve the greatest benefit and resultant happiness.
+The essence of what is written in Vedic literature known as the Puranas is that one should not eat on either the dark or light fortnight Ekadashi?s.“ As stated in Srimad Bhagavatam (Mahabhagavat Puranam) 12:13:12 and 15.)
 The Bhagavat Puranam is itself the essence or cream of all Vedanta philosophy (sara-vedanta-saram), and the Srimad Bhagavatam's unequivocal message is that of full surrender to Lord Sri Krishna and the rendering of loving devotional service to Him.
 Observing Ekadashi strictly is a great aid in that process, and here Srila Vyasadeva is simply stressing to Bhima the importance of the Ekadashi vratam.
-“One who fasts on Ekadashi?s saved from going to the hellish planets.”
+“One who fasts on Ekadashi saved from going to the hellish planes.

 Hearing Srila Vyasadeva's words, the son of Vayu, Bhima, the strongest of all warriors, became frightened and began to shake like a leaf on a banyan tree in a strong wind.